Occupations in Demand

 Each program year, LWDAs are required to develop sector-based workforce strategies that align with REDC priorities.
 Sector based workforce strategies build partnerships of businesses, training providers, community organizations, and other key stakeholders around specific industries to address the workforce needs of businesses and the training, employment, and career advancement needs of workers.
 The below LMI is designed to assist LWDAs in developing sector strategies that align with REDC priorities.

 The New York State Department of Labor’s Division of Research and Statistics developed reports on industries identified as “significant industries” within each region of the Empire state.
 Significant industries were identified on the basis of job counts, wage levels, job growth and expected job growth based on industry employment projections.
-Please find your region's Significant Industries report below.
+Please find your region's most recent Significant Industries report in the table below.

 Developing and Implementing Sector Strategies Initiative